 Fellow alumni are available to talk to you about their jobs, organizations, and industries as well as offer advice about how to find work and develop your career.
 Conducting informational interviews can be a very helpful activity, since it provides you with both information and personal contacts.
 The Alumni Directory can be accessed through the Alumni Gateway.
 Just click on Online Alumni Directory and log in with your alumni username and password.
 If you don't know your username and password, please contact the Alumni Relations Office at firstname.lastname@example.org or (909) 621-8097.
 We also encourage you to get involved with a variety of networking opportunities that are offered by the Alumni Relations Office and the Alumni Chapters.
 For more information, please visit the CMC Alumni Association Chapters page.

 Individualized career counseling is a hallmark of CMC Career Services.
-Alumni are assigned to a career counselor to degree and/or industry of interest (Who's My Counselor).
-You can simply request an appointment through ClaremontConnect, our online communications and recruiting system.
+Alumni are assigned to a career coach by "interest cluster".
+You can simply request an appointment through Handshake, our online communications and recruiting system.
 Career counseling can be helpful in:

 - Clarifying career or life goals